Menu

 Author: University of Bristol

-Why it matters: This groundbreaking study provides new insights into the Last Universal Common Ancestor (LUCA), the hypothetical organism from which all modern cellular life descended.
+Synopsis: This groundbreaking study provides new insights into the Last Universal Common Ancestor (LUCA), the hypothetical organism from which all modern cellular life descended.
 The research team used advanced genetic analysis and evolutionary modeling to determine that LUCA existed approximately 4.2 billion years ago, much earlier than previously thought.
 The study revealed that LUCA was a complex organism, similar to modern prokaryotes, with an early immune system that engaged in an arms race with viruses.
 Furthermore, the research suggests that LUCA was part of a diverse ecosystem, exploiting and changing its environment, which implies that life on Earth flourished relatively quickly after the planet's formation.
-This finding has implications for the potential existence of life on other Earth-like planets in the universe.
+This finding has implications for the potential existence of life on other Earth-like planets in the universe. - Disabled World (DW).

 Introduction